raksozorw/virti-video-task/README.md

 If you're struggling, take notes about areas you are having trouble with, proposed solutions you have considered etc.

-Provide a video or text-documented walkthrough and overview of your development process where you describe the process behind building the app.
+Please send us a link to your new repo.
+Alongside this, please provide a video or text-documented walkthrough and overview of your development process where you describe the process behind building the app.